 The Town of Branford is already experiencing coastal hazards.
 Several neighborhoods regularly endure flooding events during spring tides and low-pressure systems.
 Other portions of the town are consistently flooding because of aging infrastructure including tide gates and drainage systems.
 Additionally, parts of the town’s sewage infrastructure and roads are being threatened by wave erosion, especially during storms.

-Recently, Branford created its own draft Coastal Resilience Plan to help protect its 28,225 citizens from the effects of climate change.
+Recently, Branford created its own Coastal Resilience Plan to help protect its 28,225 citizens from the effects of climate change.
 The “coastal resilience program” aims to protect Branford’s twenty miles of coastline from current and future social, economic, and ecological hurdles associated with rising seas, as well as the predicted increase in the frequency of severe storms.
 The planning process includes four key phases:

 - Generating awareness of coastal risks

 - Assessing coastal vulnerabilities, risks, and opportunities

 - Identifying options or choices for addressing risks

 - Developing and implementing an action plan to pursue selected options

 The Plan also includes the creation of specific designs for protecting two highly vulnerable neighborhoods and infrastructure assets in Branford.
 Some of these steps were completed years ago through the implementation of other projects like the Hazard Mitigation Plan.
 Vulnerability and risk assessments were conducted from September 2015 through January 2016, and the option identification phase was completed in April 2016.
 The final draft plan was completed in May 2016.

 Sea level rise increases still water inundation and hazards including, wave action, erosion of coastal banks, erosion of beaches, and drainage related to flooding.
 These vulnerabilities can negatively affect any town’s infrastructure assets, utilities, emergency services, and natural systems.
 After these immediate impacts of a storm, the town then faces social and economic harm.